Many people, including professionals, misunderstand the role of discretionary trusts in divorce proceedings.

 There is a widespread myth that discretionary trusts cannot be used in divorce financial claims.
 People often believe that if trust payments are not guaranteed then the beneficiary’s spouse cannot claim against them.

-Neil Denny is a divorce lawyer with Diane Genders Solicitors, specialist family lawyers in Lincoln.
-He explains as follows;
+A divorce lawyer with Diane Genders Solicitors, specialist family lawyers in Lincoln explains as follows;

 “The question of whether the benefits are discretionary or not is not the point.